 2021 will be a year of unprecedented career change.
 Last year, the economic fallout from the coronavirus pandemic was incredible, causing millions of people to lose their jobs.
 Those who were laid off may be forced to make a career change as quickly as possible.
 The last thing these individuals want is to risk losing another job as a result of selecting a career in an industry that is unstable.
 They may understandably be hesitant to get into an unfamiliar industry in the middle of the pandemic.
-But career changers who want to get into IT can breathe a sigh of relief – information technology is one of the most secure job sectors to enter at this time.
+But career changers who want to get into IT can breathe a sigh of relief – information technology (IT) is one of the most secure job sectors to enter at this time.

 3 Reasons IT Careers Are Still Secure During COVID-19